 It challenges your body in order to strengthen your muscles and joints without subjecting your body to the impact so many other workouts can, which can trigger an RA flare up.

 Unlike water aerobics or yoga, however, Pilates leads to much faster results, adds much more strength and flexibility.
-You can actually find some great Pilates-based rheumatoid arthritis exercise programs available for free online, as easy to follow videos.
+You can actually find some great Pilates-based rheumatoid arthritis exercise programs available for free online, and easy to follow videos.